ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 Move files to the input directory ('/g/data/x77/cy8964/mom6/input/input-8km') and update the netcdf names in `config.yaml`, `datm_in`, `ice_in`, `drof_in`, `nuopc.runconfig`, `MOM_override`

 # 4. Add new parameters
+A few parameters were changed as outlined below.
-Firstly, note that the coupling timestep is actually controlled in `nuopc.runseq` by the number in the top right hand corner.
-Making this not a ratio of 3x the timestep makes it work i.e. produces restart files
+1. The coupling timestep is set on line 2 of `nuopc.runseq`.
+This needs to not a ratio of 3x the timestep to produce restart files

-Also, using cascade lake nodes removes the segfault from running from a restart

-I updated MOM_input to match the new OM3 parameters (similar to GFDL OM5).
-Requires some changes mentioned in `MOM_override`
+2. Parameters in `MOM_input` were altered to match the new OM3 parameters (similar to GFDL OM5).
+Note that this was done in `MOM_override`

-Changes that I want to make to these parameters for a high res model setup are in `MOM_override_newparams`

-The new internal tide mixing scheme requires two new files with roughness and tidal amplitude.
-I found Minghang's script through the netcdf metadata of OM3 versions, and am reproducing them:
+3. The new internal tide mixing scheme requires two new files with roughness and tidal amplitude.
+This is done by reproducung the method for creating these in ACCESS-OM3 models: https://github.com/ACCESS-NRI/om3-scripts/pull/53

-https://github.com/ACCESS-NRI/om3-scripts/pull/53

 ```
 qsub -I -P x77 -q normalbw -l ncpus=28,mem=120G,walltime=05:00:00,storage=gdata/hh5+gdata/ik11+gdata/x77+scratch/x77+gdata/xp65
 module use /g/data/xp65/public/modules